2008 Nonhyeon-dong massacre: Details

 At about 8:15 a.m., according to police, Jeong, who lived on the third floor of a four-story gosiwon, a low-cost lodging facility, poured gasoline on his bed and set it ablaze.
 Dressed all in black, wearing a headlamp, and hiding his face with a balaclava and goggles, he emerged from his smoke-filled room and, armed with a sashimi knife, two fruit-knives strapped to his legs, and a tear gas gun in a belt holster, began slashing and stabbing the residents of the building who were fleeing the fire.

 Five people died of the wounds Jeong had inflicted on them with his knife, one woman died when she jumped out of a window in the fourth floor in an attempt to escape, and another seven were injured, four seriously, either by Jeong or the fire.
 Three of the dead and three of the injured were Chinese citizens.
 The fire raged in the building for about 30 minutes, before around 100 firefighters finally succeeded in taming the flames.

 At 9:20 a.m., Jeong, initially thought to be another victim, was rescued by a fireman from a storage room in the fourth floor where he was hiding.
 When police noticed his peculiar behavior, Jeong was interrogated at the scene and he confessed to the crime.
 He was immediately arrested and brought to Gangnam Police Station, where he was charged with homicide and arson.

 The perpetrator

-Jeong Sang-jin, originally from Hapcheon, South Gyeongsang Province, moved to Seoul in 2002, where he scratched a living with part-time jobs as food delivery man or parking valet, though as of April 2008 he was unemployed and had to face severe financial difficulties.
+Jeong Sang-jin,Born In February 27th 1978 and was originally from Jinju-si, South Gyeongsang Province, moved to Seoul in 2002, where he scratched a living with part-time jobs as food delivery man or parking valet, though as of April 2008 he was unemployed and had to face severe financial difficulties.
 According to unconfirmed reports, he was convicted eight times, once for skipping an obligatory training for military reservists, for which he was fined of 1.5 million won.

 During interrogations, he said he was persecuted since his childhood days and attempted suicide twice during his time at middle school.
 He claimed that he occasionally suffered from severe headaches since those attempts.